 Roll dough 1/8-inch thick; cut gingerbread men and other Christmas gingerbread shapes and decorate with colored gumdrops and raisins.
 Bake on greased cookie sheet in moderate oven (325°F) 10 minutes.

 Who doesn't like ginger snaps?
-This ginger snap recipe is perfect for the holidays.
+This old fashioned Christmas cookie recipe is perfect for the holidays.
 You'll enjoy serving these festive-looking, whipped cream-filled ginger snaps with their delicate maple syrup flavor.

 When cold, fill with sweetened whipped cream, and serve at once.
 The whipped cream may be tinted red or green with food coloring or left white.